Banzai: Who you calling upid-stay?!

 The Abbot: I will conduct the prayer in the New Latin.
 Oh ord-lay, ive-us-gay ore-yay essings-blay, amen-hay.

-- In Short Circuit 2, Oscar directs his thugs to sneak behind Johnny 5 with the command "Et-gay ehind-bay im-hey!"
+- In Short Circuit 2, Oscar directs his thugs to sneak behind Johnny 5 with the commands "Act-ay ared-scay" and "Et-gay ehind-bay im-hey!"
 Johnny 5 doesn't know Pig Latin, so they are able to nearly kill him.
 When he's eventually brought back to life and is now attacking the people that beat him up, he starts taunting them in Pig Latin.

 - When the younger Frankenstein shouts the monster has a rotten brain, Igor hisses, "Ixnay on the ottenray!"

 - In Who Framed Roger Rabbit, Eddie Valiant and Roger are hiding in a Prohibition era secret room in the bar.
 When Judge Doom enters the bar, Dolores says "Ixnay!
 Ixnay" to herself as she pushes the button that sounds a warning buzzer inside the room.